Discover our transformative Learning Programs

 Reading levels were evaluated using the Ekwall-Shanker Reading Inventory, which assesses word recognition and comprehension during both silent and aloud reading.

-Our experience is that clients continue to progress as they apply the tools provided during the program.
-Since we focus on correction rather than providing coping mechanisms, these tools enable a lifetime of successful learning.
+Our experience is that clients continue to progress as they apply the tools from their program.
+Since we focus on correction rather than providing coping mechanisms, these tools offer a lifetime of successful learning.